walterhiggins/WMPJS/book-outline.md

  * CraftBukkit - A freely-available open-source Minecraft Server.
  * ScriptCraft - A Plugin for CraftBukkit.
- * Sublime Text - Or any other text editor suitable for programming.
+ * Gedit, TextWrangler, or any other text editor suitable for programming.

 ...
 The following chapters will show you how to install and setup each of the above.